-No matter if you’re a blogger, writing a book, or just want an app to take care of the technical aspects of writing across many platforms (including email – thank goodness!), Grammarly might be the answer for you.
+No matter if you’re a blogger, aspiring to be a successful author, or just want an app to take care of the technical aspects of writing across many platforms (including email – thank goodness!), Grammarly might be the answer for you.

 But before we get into the Grammarly review, let’s take a look at what this software actually is.

 Here’s what we’ll cover in our Grammarly review: